Constituent Assembly of Lithuania: Representatives

-The majority of votes were cast in favour of the Lithuanian Christian Democratic Party, securing it a parliamentary representation of 59 seats.
-The block of the Lithuanian Popular Socialist Democratic Party and the Lithuanian Peasants’ Union placed second with 28 mandates.
-The Socialist Democrats won 13 seats, while ethnic minorities secured 10 mandates (6 went to Jews, 3 to Poles, 1 to a German).
+The plurality of the votes went to the lists of the Lithuanian Christian Democratic Party, securing it 59 seats.
+The bloc of the Lithuanian Popular Socialist Democratic Party and the Lithuanian Peasants’ Union placed second with 28 mandates.
+The Social Democratic Party of Lithuania won 13 seats.
+Ethnic parties won ten seats (six to Democratic Jewish Union, three to the Central Polish Electoral Committee and one to the Lithuanian German Committee).
 There were two non-partisan representatives.
 Later on, the parliamentary structure would shift.
 By way of rotation, some representatives would step down to be replaced by new ones.
 As a result, 150 persons had held a seat at the parliament by the end of the term.

 Most representatives were very young: 26 of them were aged 30 or under, and only two 12 members of the parliament were 50 or older.
 Of them, 4 were members of the Jewish faction.
 The majority of the members of the parliament (37 out of 150) had a college degree, with the group of self-taught representatives coming in second (26 out of 150).
 Seven representatives were graduates of a spiritual academy or a divinity school.

 The parliament had 8 female representatives.
 By way of seniority, MP Gabrielė Petkevičaitė–Bitė chaired the solemn inaugural meeting, with Ona Muraškaitė–Račiukaitienė, being the youngest member of the parliament, acting as secretary.
 It was a major achievement for women at the time.

 In terms of trade, most members of the parliament were farmers (21).
 They were followed by teachers (18), officials, co-operators, and municipal workers (18), craftsmen and workmen (17), lawyers (13), priests and rabbis (12), military officers (13).